amansbhandari/LOKTRA/README.md

 # LOKTRA
 I have attempted following two problems.
  1. Reverse hash problem
- 2.
+ 2. WebCrawler Problem

-Please refer folder 'Reverse Hash' to view the solution for 1st problem and '' for 2nd.
+Please refer folder 'ReverseHash' to view the solution for 1st problem and 'WebCrawler' for 2nd.